ibm-cloud-docs/cloud-object-storage/libraries/java.md

     System.out.printf("Item: %s created!\n", itemName);
 }
 ```
-Note that when adding custom metadata to an object, it is necessary to create an `ObjectMetadata` object using the SDK, and not to manually send a custom header containing `x-amz-meta-{key}`.
-The latter can cause issues when authenticating using HMAC credentials.
+Note that when adding custom metadata to an object, it is necessary to create an `ObjectMetadata` object by using the SDK, and not to manually send a custom header containing `x-amz-meta-{key}`.
+The latter can cause issues when authenticating by using HMAC credentials.
 {: .tip}

 ### Upload object from a file
 {: #java-examples-upload}

-This example assumes that the bucket `sample` already exists.
+This example assumes that the bucket `sample` exists.

 ```java
 cos.putObject(